squid-cache/squid-cache.github.io/Features/LogDnsWait.rst

 If the concurrency level is positive at the master transaction logging time, the logged value is increased by ''current_time-start'' difference.

 It may be difficult to locate the master transaction from where DNS lookups are initiated or finished.
 Solving this puzzle may help properly fix Squid [[http://www.squid-cache.org/bugs/show_bug.cgi?id=2459|bug #2459]].

+= Availability =

+The development is done on Squid3 trunk, targeting official v3.2 inclusion.
+The feature is also unofficially ported to v3.1.

 ----
 CategoryFeature